J1149/j1149.github.io/developers/pai_core_apis/generate.md

 *See also*

-* `GenerateToAddress`: mines PAIs immediately to a specified address.
+* `GenerateToAddress`: mines blocks immediately to a specified address.
 * `GetMiningInfo`: returns various mining-related information.
-* `GetPAITemplate`: gets a PAI template or proposal for use with mining software.
+* `GetPAITemplate`: gets a block template or proposal for use with mining software.